ramenengine/RamenEngine/modules.md

 ## Fixed-point operators[]() - fixops.f

-Low-level words for working with fixed-point numbers.
+These are low-level words for working with fixed-point numbers.

 Fixed-point numbers in RAMEN have a 20-bit integer part and a 12-bit fractional part.
 They're meant to enable sub-pixel motion of objects and rough geometrical calculations.
 If you need more mathematical precision, use floats and convert, bit shifting, or fractions (e.g. `*/`.)

-Many Forth words are redefined to use  fixed-point numbers.
-This, combined with fixed-point literal support, makes things almost completely transparent.
-The need to work with integers is less frequent.
-A simple way to remember if you need a fixed-point word or an integer word is if the number is a quantity of bytes or not.
+The need to work with integers is infrequent, so many Forth words are redefined to use fixed-point numbers.
+This, combined with fixed-point literal support, makes working with fixed-point in RAMEN almost transparent.
+An easy way to remember if you need a fixed-point word or an integer word is if the number is a quantity of bytes or not.

 These words are really important for you to learn as they're used *everywhere* in RAMEN.